opf/openproject/docs/system-admin-guide/authentication/saml/README.md

 </div>
 You can integrate your active directory or other SAML compliant identity provider in your OpenProject Enterprise Edition.

+## Enterprise Cloud

+For the moment in the Enterprise cloud OpenProject DevOps team has to apply the configuration for you.
+The configuration has to be provided in a support ticket, for instance as a YAML file as described in the docs.
+Experience shows that configuring this can be tricky, though.
+So it may take a bit until the correct configuration is finished with your SAML provider.
+If you have the chance to test the SAML configuration on an Enterprise on-premises installation this might speed things up.
+But we can make it work either way.

+## Enterprise on-premises

 ### Prerequisites

 In order to use integrate OpenProject as a service provider (SP) using SAML, your identity providers (idP):